NotNotQuinn/zig-by-example/CONTRIBUTING.md

 ## Contributing

-Thanks for your interest in contributing to Go by Example!
+Thanks for your interest in contributing to Zig by Example!

 * When sending a PR that affects the displayed contents of the site, updating the HTML in the `public` directory by itself is insufficient, since the source of truth for the website is in the `examples` directory.

   Instead, update the proper source file(s) in the `examples` directory and run `tools/build` locally to regenerate the HTML; include both changes in your PR.

   If you don't want to deal with getting a proper PR in, feel free to just open an issue and point out the change you suggest.